Goal! The rise of blokecore and football fashion

 Artists like Slowthai and Lava La Rue are modern proponents of the trend, often wear sports jackets, sweatpants and Fred Perry shirts.
 The look also brings to mind the Britpop era, specifically the 1996 charity football match between Oasis and Blur.

 Fashion, too, is taking notice of our footie fanaticism: from Marcus Rashford for Burberry, to Jack Grealish for Gucci.
 Balenciaga and Martine Rose have made direct reference to the football jersey on recent runways and in capsule collections, Palace was tapped for a Juventus collab, and Armani’s sub-brand EA7 develops kits for the Napoli team.
 Admiral Sporting Goods Co, the heritage British brand that reimagines and elevates classic sportswear of times gone by, recently launched its AW22 collection titled Jumpers for Goalposts.
 Its campaign celebrates the traditions and rituals of kicking a ball about the park, and was shot in South London’s Hilly Fields – where Arsenal legend Ian Wright would have honed his skills.

-We could attribute the 2022 comeback to the Euros win, the Jubilee weekend, or the 90s/00s revival, but it's just as likely down to the simple fact that these clothes are comfy and casual.
+We could attribute the 2022 comeback to the women's Euros win, the World Cup, or the 90s/00s revival, but it's just as likely down to the simple fact that these clothes are comfy and casual.
 If they're cool too, which they are, then that's an added bonus.
 So, without further ado, here’s how to nail the football casual blokecore look that everyone's going crazy over right now.

 All products are selected independently by our editors.
 If you purchase anything through this article, Woo may earn an affiliate commission.